Old time fiddle: History and subgenres

-Fiddlin' John Carson is one of the canonical historic figures in old time.
+Fiddlin' John Carson is one of the canonical historic figures in old time fiddling.
 Other famous and important figures include Fiddlin' Arthur Smith, Charlie Higgins and countless figures known only in local oral histories.

 Old time fiddling has recognized regional variants which are distinguished from regional variants of bluegrass, Celtic and other styles.
 For instance, Texas Old Time fiddle, is distinct from Texas swing fiddle, Texas blues and Texas rock.
 It is Old Time, like its relatives in other regional genres (or subgenres) but it is a distinct form in its own right, according to its proponents.
-For instance, the Texas Old Time Fiddler's Association asserts the uniqueness, and superiority, of "Texas-style of old time fiddling".
+For instance, the Texas Old Time Fiddler's Association asserts the uniqueness, and superiority, of the "Texas-style of old time fiddling".
 In an essay entitled The Origins of the Texas-Style of Traditional Old Time Fiddling, the organizations asserts that "the Texas fiddler avoids the repetition and monotony of the two-part Appalachian fiddle tune in favor of those tunes that are more complex and exceed the two-part limit".

 Cajun fiddle is based on French-speaking Acadian culture in Louisiana and Texas and includes copious use of double stops and distinctive rhythms.

 Preservation and propagation

-Much of contemporary old time fiddling is taught at regional and national fiddler's meetups.
+Much of contemporary old time fiddling is taught at local, regional and national fiddler's meetups.
 The traditional authentic method of learning to play is based upon an oral tradition as with all folk music forms.
 Traditions are maintained by Old Time Fiddler's Associations throughout the US.
 America's Old Time Fiddler's Hall of Fame is maintained by the National Traditional Country Music Association located in Pioneer Music Museum in Anita, Iowas.
 Film is also a major means of preserving and propagating old time music.